1960 United States presidential election

-The 1960 United States presidential election was the 44th quadrennial presidential election.
-It was held on Tuesday, November 8, 1960.
-In a closely contested election, Democratic United States Senator John F. Kennedy defeated the incumbent vice president Richard Nixon, the Republican nominee.
-This was the first election in which 50 states participated, and the last in which the District of Columbia did not, marking the first participation of Alaska and Hawaii.
-This made it the only presidential election where the threshold for victory was 269 electoral votes.
-It was also the first election in which an incumbent president was ineligible to run for a third term because of the term limits established by the 22nd Amendment.
+Presidential elections were held in the United States on November 8, 1960.
+The Democratic ticket of Senator John F. Kennedy and his running mate, Senate Majority Leader Lyndon B. Johnson, narrowly defeated the Republican ticket of incumbent Vice President Richard Nixon and his running mate, U.N.
+Ambassador Henry Cabot Lodge Jr. This was the first election in which 50 states participated, marking the first participation of Alaska and Hawaii, and the last in which the District of Columbia did not.
+It was also the first election in which an incumbent president—in this case, Dwight D. Eisenhower—was ineligible to run for a third term because of the term limits established by the 22nd Amendment.